China proposes global rules for central bank digital currencies

 Mu Changchun, the director-general of the PBOC’s digital currency institute, laid out the new proposals at a Bank for International Settlements seminar.

-“Interoperability should be enabled between CBDC (central bank digital currency) systems of different jurisdictions and exchange,” he said.
+“Interoperability should be enabled between CBDC (central bank digital currency) systems of different jurisdictions and exchange,” Mu said.
 The PBOC had shared the proposals with other central banks and monetary authorities, he said.

 As digital currencies such as bitcoin gain more traction with mainstream companies and investors, and as private efforts like the Facebook-backed Diem seek approval, the onus is on central banks to accelerate plans to issue digital cash to fend off threats to their control over money.

-The PBOC is aiming to become the first major central bank to issue a CBDC, part of its push to internationalise the yuan and reduce dependence on the dollar-dominated payment system.
+The PBOC is aiming to become the first major central bank to issue a CBDC, part of its push to internationalise the yuan and reduce dependence on the dollar-dominated global banking system. [nL4N2H72KY]

 The European Central Bank is also exploring the introduction of a digital euro, within the next five years.
 It’s running into opposition from Germany, though, where the Bundesbank worries that a digital euro could pose risks to banks.